Zsuzsanna Jakab, WHO Regional Director for Europe (February 2010 – September 2019)

-Since taking up her post as WHO Regional Director for Europe on 1 February 2010, Zsuzsanna Jakab has engaged at first hand with many partners and Member States, making progress on a joint health agenda for the WHO European Region.
-Her travels and activities offer insight into the many and varied duties of a WHO regional director.
+During her mandate as WHO Regional Director for Europe from 1 February 2010 to 30 September 2019, Zsuzsanna Jakab engaged at first hand with many partners and Member States, making progress on a joint health agenda for the WHO European Region.
+Her travels and activities offered insight into the many and varied duties of a WHO regional director.

 In March 2019, Dr Jakab was appointed Deputy Director-General of WHO by the Director-General, Dr Tedros Adhanom Ghebreyesus.
 The Deputy Director-General’s portfolio includes WHO’s technical programmes for universal health coverage, the life course, communicable and noncommunicable diseases, healthier populations and antimicrobial resistance, alongside other issues that the Director-General considers appropriate to delegate.